slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 To know more about the idea behind QP, you can read [this tutorial](https://www.vcodex.com/h264avc-4x4-transform-and-quantization/) (if you're not afraid of some maths).

-Unless you know what you're doing and you explicitly want this, <span class="error">do not use this mode!</span> Setting a fixed QP means that the resulting bitrate will be varying depending on scene complexity, and it will not be efficient for your input video.
+Unless you know what you're doing and you explicitly want this, <span class="error">do not use this mode!</span> Setting a fixed QP means that the resulting bitrate will be varying strongly depending on each scene's complexity, and it will result in rather inefficient encodes for your input video.
 You may waste space and you have no control of the actual bitrate.

 **Good for:** Video encoding research
 **Bad for:** Almost anything else

+Note that [Netflix proposes using fixed-QP encoding](https://medium.com/netflix-techblog/dynamic-optimizer-a-perceptual-video-encoding-optimization-framework-e19f1e3a277f) for its per-shot encoding optimization to achieve optimal encodes for each scene.
+This however requires a lot of processing and careful assembly of the individual encoded shots, so it's not a "one size fits all" method you should use unless you have the whole framework implemented.

 ## Average Bitrate (ABR)